unification-com/xfund-router/docs/api/Router.md

 - `_expires`: unix epoch for fulfillment expiration, after which cancelRequest can be called for refund

 - `_requestId`: the generated ID for this request - used to double check request is coming from the Consumer

-- `_callbackFunctionSignature`: signature of function to call in the Consumer's contract to send the data

 #### Return Values:
 - success if the execution was successful.
 Status is checked in the Consumer contract